 - Hormonal Changes – Fluctuations in estrogen in women (and men) can trigger headaches.
 This occurs before or during a woman’s menstrual cycle.

 - Foods – Foods that are salty (not with sea salt, but highly refined salt) and processed foods are thought to be a cause of migraines, along with skipping meals or fasting.

-- Drinks – Alcohol, specifically high phenolic red wine, along with beverages that are highly caffeinated can trigger migraines.
+- Drinks – Alcohol, specifically high phenolic red wine, along with high-caffeine drinks, can trigger migraines.

 - Stress – Stress at work or at home can trigger migraines, especially when dwelling on a stressful situation or if unable to manage stress.

 - Changes in Sleep Patterns – Missing sleep or even getting too much sleep can be a cause of migraines, as well as jet lag.
-This is associated with a lack of grounding or earthing (a lack of direct skin-to-skin connection to the Earth).
+In this case, a lack of grounding or earthing (a lack of direct skin-to-skin connection to the Earth) may be the cause.